sara-bouchenak/ELAPSE/README.md

-# Does Automated Data Selection Hurt Fairness and Utility of Machine Learning?
+# ELAPSE: A Framework to Evaluate the Impact of Data Selection on ML Model Fairness and Utility
-# ELAPSE

 ## 🔍 Overview